 This is a common misconception regarding air pollution.
 Many believe breathing polluted air will make them immune to it.
 Just like smoking cigarettes does not protect you from lung cancer, and drinking arsenic does not protect you from poisoning, inhaling polluted air weakens your respiratory organs.

 PM2.5 particles are one of the more dangerous pollutants due to their ability to enter deep into the lungs and bloodstream.
 They also cause respiratory illness.
+The more you let into your body, the higher your chances of a variety of deadly diseases.

 Myth #2: Only visible air pollution is real